 Imagine a velvety, soft material that is extremely light, but also strong enough to stop a bullet.
-This is close to a description of ultra-high molecular weight polyethylene (UHMWPE), a super-plastic material commercially known as Dyneema or Spectra, which is already taking over from the para-aramid fibrous material, Kevlar, in e.g. bullet-proof jackets.
+This is close to a description of ultra-high molecular weight polyethylene (UHMWPE), a super-plastic material commercially known as Dyneema or Spectra, which is already taking over from the para-aramid fibrous material, Kevlar, in, for example, bullet-proof jackets.

 The results have just been published in the International Journal of Solids and Structures.